CODE OF CONDUCT

 Nephilim Rule

-Do Not Apologize For Your Performance!
+Do not apologize for your performance!
 Respect yourself as a professional.
 Skips, stutters, and losing your place in the script happens to all of us; but apologizing for mistakes undermines your efforts.
 This is a practice session.
 If something doesn't flow, pick up and try again unapologetically.

-Positivity Rule
+Alex Rule